 It is to make sure that you can work from any corner or angle, without worries of a casting shadow, ensuring productivity and safety.
 At your shop, you must have on-tool lights, focused lighting, overhead lighting, and white-painted walls, which can effectively diffuse light.

 4. Catching Excess Glue

-If you don’t like stains on your woodworking projects because of excess glue, you can easily catch it.
+If you don’t like stains on your woodworking projects because of excess glue, you can easily catch them.
 All you have to do is to clamp the wood pieces without glue.
-You can put a tape on a wood joint before cutting along this joinery using a sharp blade.
+You can put tape on a wood joint before cutting along this joinery using a sharp blade.

 You can then start separating the pieces before applying the glue.
 Next, you can clamp the wood together again.
 You will notice at this point that the glue oozes onto the tape, which you can then peel off before the glue dries up.